Why do accountants need indemnity insurance?

 Accounting is undergoing a tech transformation which means most accountants have increased their investment in electronic equipment.

-If you are one of them, you may like to protect it by having electronic business equipment insurance that would pay for the cost of damage or replacement.
+If you are one of them, you may like to protect it by having portable electronics insurance that would pay for the cost of damage or replacement.